Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Methods

 \subsubsection{Manually placed planes}

-For each scan, we used the software Paraview (Kitware, Clifton Park, NY12065, USA) to generate 3D contours of the vessel’s walls using the 3D PC-MRA volume.
+For each scan, we used ParaView software (Kitware, Clifton Park, NY 12065, USA) to generate 3D contours of the vessel’s walls using the 3D PC-MRA volume.
 We also generated velocity vectors within the contours.
-Two observers (O1 and O2) experienced in 4D flow MRI images used the contours and velocity vectors to place planes in a double oblique orientation \cite{morgan_double_2014} at 4 vessels: pulmonary artery (PA), right pulmonary artery (RPA), left pulmonary artery (LPA), and ascending aorta (AAo).
+Two observers (O1 and O2) experienced in 4D flow MRI used the contours and velocity vectors to place planes in a double oblique orientation \citep{rodriguez2018aortic} in 4 vessels: pulmonary artery (PA), right pulmonary artery (RPA), left pulmonary artery (LPA), and ascending aorta (AAo).
 They also located a point at the center of the vessels to define $P_T$ as the target point of the automated plane reformatting.
-We used the planes placed by the first observer to train the algorithm and the planes placed by the second observer to assess inter-observer variability.
+We used the planes placed by the first observer to train the DRL algorithms and the planes placed by the second observer to assess inter-observer variability.